kay-mw/portfolio/README.md

     variables_anime['page'] += 1
 ```
-Importantly, by creating a list of anime IDs from the original user query and setting that as a variable, I would extract only the animes I needed for that user.
+Importantly, by creating a list of anime IDs from the original user query and setting that as a variable, I would extract only the anime I needed for that user.
 ```
 id_list = user_score['anime_id'].values.tolist()